-- List all your household expenditure to see if there's any spending you can reduce.
+- list all your household expenditure and see if there's any spending you can reduce

-- Check whether a better mortgage deal is on offer.
+- check if there's a better mortgage deal available

-- Prioritise your debts and get advice from a qualified Money Advisor.
+- prioritise debts and get advice from a qualified Money Advisor

-- Speak to all your creditors (like your mortgage lender or landlord) and make an offer of what is affordable to you to pay.
+- speak to all your creditors, such as your mortgage lender or landlord, and make an offer of what is affordable to you to pay